For-Hives/ForVoyez-Wordpress-plugin/readme.txt

 3. Results Example - Showcase of automatically generated alt text, titles, and captions for various image types.

 == Changelog ==
+= 1.1.28 =
+Fix some bugs and improve the performances of the plugin.
+Also, we have added a new feature that allows you to see the remaining credits in the settings page.
+And in the manage media page.

 = 1.1.25 =
 Fix some bugs and improve the performances of the plugin.